6 Guiding Principles of Digital Transformation

 Look beneath the surface and approach digital transformation holistically.

-It’s worrying when some suggest the CMO should be leading digital transformation in its entirety, unless the CMO is sufficiently equipped and prepared to address all that sits below the surface of the digital transformation iceberg.
+It’s worrying when some suggest the CMO should be the only one to initiate a digital transformation unless the CMO is sufficiently equipped and prepared to address all that sits below the surface of the digital transformation iceberg.
 Many firms fall into the trap of appointing someone with a very narrow view of digital transformation to lead the effort.
 It exposes them to a similar risk that took down the Titanic, by not navigating what sits below the surface.

 There are multiple transformation approaches available to help leaders consider the bigger picture of digital transformation.
 Regardless of which are used, it should be a priority to remove any blinkers that focus a firm ‘only’ upon the customer.

 Even when customer-centricity at the tip of the iceberg is deemed to be a firm’s strategic priority, the other components that sit immediately below the surface all need to be sufficiently mature, if digital transformation initiatives are to be successful.